Hill Country Region Week of June 5, 2024

 Buchanan

 EXCELLENT.
-Water slightly stained; 78 degrees; 9.73 feet below pool.
+Water slightly stained; 84 degrees; 8.71 feet below pool.
 North to mid-lake is still muddy and stained on the south end.
 Striper fishing remains good using live shad as bait in the 15-35 feet of water range.
 Some limited topwater schools have been showing up but have not been staying up for long.
 White bass continue biting excellent vertical jigging spoons.
 We have had some very strong east winds that have dislodged some debris from the east side of the lake so beware of floating obstacles.
 Report by Travis Holland, TH Fishing.
+Crappie are slow while the lake is flooded.
+Catfish are good in 10 feet of water cut shad.
+Report by Jess Rotherham, Texas Crappie Fishing Service.

 Canyon Lake